AdaiasMagdiel/Leste/README.md

 ## A Powerful and User-Friendly Lua Testing Framework

 Leste is a comprehensive Lua testing framework heavily inspired by PestPHP and pytest, aiming to simplify and streamline your testing process.
+With Leste, writing and running tests for your Lua codebase becomes straightforward and efficient.

-The name "Leste" playfully combines Lua ("L") and "teste" (Portuguese for "test") while coincidentally referencing the east direction ("leste" in Portuguese) – a subtle nod to Lua's Brazilian origin.
+The name Leste cleverly merges Lua (L) and teste (Portuguese for test), embodying the playful essence of its creation.
+Additionally, the word "leste" in Portuguese carries the meaning of "east".
+This serving as a subtle homage to Lua's Brazilian roots.

 ## Table of Contents